littleplato/nieves-observer/README.md

 ## Setting Up Dev

-Set up the system locally by installing the requisite packages for the server and client.
+To develop the app, install the requisite libraries for the server and client locally.

 ### Server

-The server is built in Flask, and developing the app in an environment using `pipenv` is recommended.
+The server is built using `Flask`, and developing the app in an environment (e.g. `pipenv`) is recommended.

 ```shell
 git clone https://github.com/weejerrick/nieves-observer.git